midwestbotanist/Election_Analysis/README.md

 ## Project Overview
-A colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.